Starcounter/Docs/guides/SQL/README.md

 1. Writing the queries in the programming code with `Db.SQL` as described in [Querying using SQL](/guides/database/querying-using-sql).
 2. Executing queries in the interactive SQL browser of the [Starcounter Administrator](/guides/working-with-starcounter/administrator-web-ui).

-Keep in mind that these do not act identically.
-For performance reasons, [literals](literals) and `DELETE FROM` queries, as described [here](/guides/database/data-manipulation/#delete-database-objects) cannot be used in the programming code with `Db.SQL` while it is available in the Administrator.
+The SQL in the Administrator and in code are not identical.
+For performance reasons, [literals](literals) can't be used in the programming code with `Db.SQL` while it's available in the Administrator.
 Because of this, when using the examples in this documentation, remember to replace literals with [variables](/guides/database/variables/) in the programming code.

 ## Object extensions to SQL